-If you wish to download the written plan, which is highly, highly, HIGHLY recommended, you can choose either a MS Word file or an Adobe pdf format.
+All formats of the Written Plan will be generated.
+If you wish to download the written plan, which is highly, highly, HIGHLY recommended, you choose either MS Word file or an Adobe pdf format.
 The WORD file can be edited after it is downloaded - the pdf cannot be edited.
+You may download or review these on the "Written Plans" page.